MotoGP, a real Ducati test bench

 Dall’Igna perceives emulation in MotoGP, which pushes engineers to surpass themselves and introduce innovations: “Ideas always come when you confront others.
 It is difficult to have an idea alone.
 It is always a set of situations, events that serve to give birth to new ideas and they always arise from the fact of confronting others and a mixture of thoughts and situations.”

-There is nothing innocent about the appearance of new technical solutions and Ducati’s competition department sees itself as the spearhead of the manufacturer, which in turn benefits from this development work to improve its production models.
+There is nothing innocent regarding the appearance of new technical solutions and Ducati’s competition department sees itself as the spearhead of the manufacturer, which in turn benefits from this development work to improve its production models.
 Dall’Igna sees the Panigale of commerce as a cousin of the Desmosedici of Pecco Bagnaia et Jack Miller.

 “There’s a lot [de l’une sur l’autre].
 The engine of the Panigale derives from the engine of the MotoGP.
 All the thermodynamic studies, on the pipes, the combustion chambers, etc., have been made on the basis of our MotoGP studies.
 So there is a lot of MotoGP on the Panigale.
 There is also a lot in terms of electronics because all the strategies that we had developed at a certain time in MotoGP were then transposed as they are on the Panigale.